stormpath/stormpath-documentation/source/reference.rst

     * - ``account``
       - Link
       - N/A
-      - A link to the Account for this Group Membership.
+      - A link to the :ref:`Account <ref-account>` for this Group Membership.

     * - ``group``
       - Link
       - N/A
-      - A link to the Group for this Group Membership.
+      - A link to the :ref:`Group <ref-group>` for this Group Membership.

   **Group Membership Example**